AND THE CONQUEST OF SUFFERING

 BUDDHISMAlone among the world's religions, Buddhism locates suffering at the heart of the world.
 Indeed according to Buddhism, existence is suffering (dukkha).
 The main question that Guatama (c.566 BC - c.480 BC), the traditional founder of Buddhism, sought to answer was: "Why do pain and suffering exist?"

 Buddhism teaches compassion toward all sentient beings.
 By contrast, Christianity and its secular offshoot, Western science, cling to a very un-Darwinian form of human exceptionalism.
 According to the Biblical Book of Genesis, God put animals on earth purely to serve Man, who exists to serve God.
+In fairness, the "peaceable kingdom" of Isaiah hints at a vegan future.

 Early in the 21st century, there are an estimated 300 million Buddhists in the world.
 Central to Buddhist teaching are the Four Noble Truths and the Noble Eight-fold Path.